 Though CMOS is inferior to CCD sensors, recent developments have made CMOS sensors equivalent to CCD sensors.

-CMOS sensors are fast, more energy-efficient, and can add more function in a single system on chip (SOC).
+CMOS sensors are fast, more energy-efficient, and can add more functions to a single system on chip (SOC).
 CMOS sensors are better suited for high-speed cameras where burst shooting is the key.

 Foveon X3 Sensor